-In June 1992, Company adopted an Employee Stock Purchase Plan (the "Stock Purchase Plan").
+In June 1992, the Company adopted an Employee Stock Purchase Plan (the "Stock Purchase Plan").
 A total of 4,750,000 shares of common stock are reserved for issuance under the Stock Purchase Plan.
 The Stock Purchase Plan, which is intended to qualify under Section 423 of the Internal Revenue Code, is administered by the Board of Directors of the Company or by a committee appointed by the Board of Directors and follows a calendar plan year.
-Employees are eligible to participate after six months of employment with the Company if they are employed for at least 20 hours per week and more than five months per year.
+Employees are eligible to participate after nine months of employment with the Company if they are employed for at least 20 hours per week and more than five months per year.
 The Stock Purchase Plan permits eligible employees to purchase common stock through payroll deductions, which may not exceed 10 percent of an employee's compensation, at 85 percent of the lower of the fair market value of the common stock on the offering date or at the end of each three-month period following the offering date during the applicable offering period.
 Employees may end their participation in the offering at any time during the offering period, and participation ends automatically on termination of employment with the Company.
-At April 24, 2010, there were 867,480 shares available for purchase under the Stock Purchase Plan.
+At April 30, 2011, there were 568,439 shares available for purchase under the Stock Purchase Plan.

 The Stock Purchase Plan includes a look-back option and accordingly there are several option elements for which the fair value is estimated on the grant date using the Black-Scholes option-pricing model.
-Total expense recognized related to the employee stock purchase plan was \$1.6, \$1.6 and \$1.9 million during fiscal years 2010, 2009 and 2008, respectively.
-The following table summarizes the weighted-average assumptions relating to the Stock Purchase Plan for fiscal years 2010, 2009 and 2008:
+Total expense recognized related to the employee stock purchase plan was \$1.8, \$1.6 and \$1.6 million during fiscal years 2011, 2010 and 2009, respectively.
+The following table summarizes the weighted-average assumptions relating to the Stock Purchase Plan for fiscal years 2011, 2010 and 2009:

-2010 2009 2008
+2011 2010 2009

-Expected dividend yield
+Expected dividend yield 0.4%

-Expected stock price volatility 29.0% 29.0% 28.0%
+Expected stock price volatility 31.3% 29.0% 29.0%

-Risk-free interest rate 0.1% 2.2% 4.4%
+Risk-free interest rate 0.2% 0.1% 2.2%

 Expected life of options (years) 0.5 0.5 0.5